wp-plugins/testimonials-widget/readme.txt

 = How to get rid of the quotation marks that surround the random quote? =

-Open the testimonials-widget.css file that comes along with the plugin, scroll down and look towards the bottom.
+Open the testimonials-widget.css file that comes along with the plugin, scroll down and look towards the bottom for the comment "Uncomment the block below if you want to get rid of the quotation marks before and after the quote".

 = How to change the random quote text color? =